 17. Use probiotics

 Probiotics are bacteria that are beneficial to your digestion.
-A suggests that taking probiotics may work to lower blood pressure.
-However, more studies are needed to gain a better understanding of how exactly probiotics affect blood pressure.
+A 2016 review article suggests that taking probiotics may work to lower blood pressure.

 18. Give acupuncture a try